Scott Lipsky is a Seattle-based serial entrepreneur and investor, responsible for

 Scott then created PhotoRocket in 2009 - a

-revolutionary and unique photo sharing concept that made its public
+revolutionary and unique photo sharing concept - when photography first moved to phones.

 technology companies.
-He frequently speaks at universities and conferences on
+He speaks at universities and conferences on

 launching and building successful startups, and is on the board of the Seattle

 International Film Festival.
 Additionally, Scott was co-founder of Lot 47 Films, a

 NY-based independent film distribution company.
 And in 2016, Scott was an Executive